markNZed/TaskFlow/README.md

 The initial React Task Processor code was based on the React chatbot client [https://github.com/YaokunLin/chatbot-react-React Task Processor](https://github.com/YaokunLin/chatbot-react-React Task Processor), and the initial NodeJS Task Processor code was based on the Node Express chatbot server [https://github.com/YaokunLin/chatbot-NodeJS Task Processor](https://github.com/YaokunLin/chatbot-NodeJS Task Processor).
 The generous developer of that code, Yaokun, replied by email on 2022-03-10 regarding the license, stating "I am glad you liked my repo, feel free to use my code.
 And I would appreciate it if you could cite my source repo when you release it to the public."

 # Future

+Many systems are trying to capture value and this often limits the solution in some way.
+For example, many businesses would like to have influence over the community using their infrastructure and eventually monetize this.
+Proprietary system tend to seek to lock-in users.
+T@skFlow is not not intended to capture value, it is intended to enable users to capture value.
+It is assumed that if this value is significant then T@skFlow will be given resources to further amplify that value creation.

 Here is what GPT-4 has to say about T@skFlow: